 When you’re home try these veggie recipes

-4. Do some form of cardio every day before the event.
+4. Do some form of cardio, especially do this every day before the event.
 Aim for a minimum of 30 minutes.

 Exercise and water both get your intestinal tract going to get things moving out of your colon and they will work in tandem with veggies and other sources of fiber to prevent constipation and the gut bulges that come with it!